Favorite Midwest Parks for Fall Color

 For fall color, stretch your legs on any of Turkey Run State Park's 11 trails—from a half-mile to 3 miles long— that lead through gorges, past geological landmarks and to historical sites such as the 1848 Colonel Lieber Cabin.

 Michigan: Mackinac Island State Park

 Mackinac Island State Park surprises visitors with its faraway-woods feel, despite being a few hundred yards from downtown.
 More than 80 percent of Mackinac Island is within the state park.
 Hike, bike or ride a horse through forests, past geological formations and along limestone bluffs.
 One of our favorites: Tranquil Bluff Trail, which traces the eastern shore, where red, brown and golden leaves drift down from a canopy of red oaks, beeches and maples.

 Wisconsin: Peninsula State Park

-Hiking, biking, boating, fishing, camping, golf, a nature center and the historic Eagle Bluff lighthouse are among the highlights of Peninsula State Park, one of the most popular destinations in Door County.
-Visit the nature center for fall program information.
+Hiking, biking, boating, fishing, camping, golf and the historic Eagle Bluff lighthouse are among the highlights of Peninsula State Park, one of the most popular destinations in Door County.
+Visit the website for fall information.
 The Sunset Trail, a 9.6-mile gravel route, is a great introduction to the park; the relatively flat trail begins at the Fish Creek entrance and winds along the western and northern part of the park, through forest, over marsh and rarely far from the waters of Green Bay.
 The trail is open to bikes, wheelchairs and foot traffic.